Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 $ touch root/usr/lib/dracut/modules.d/90my-module/my-script.sh

-4. Create a module setup file in root/usr/lib/dracut/modules.d/90my-module/module-setup.sh with the following content:
+4. Create a module setup file in root/usr/lib/dracut/modules.d/90my-module/module-setup.sh containing the following:

 #!/bin/bash